Vietnamese Revolutionary Youth League: USSR cooperation with the KMT and CCP

-For USSR and Comintern, they also sought for local cooperators to promote communist movement in China.
-Until the outbreak of the Russian revolution in 1917 that Marxism (or Communism) and the Bolsheviks had been little known outside the Western world.
-After the foundation of Comintern in 1919, Comintern agents fanned out eastwards to promote Communist movements and the cause of social revolution, which soon began to exert a significant impact on radical revolutionaries in China and Vietnam in the 1920s.
-The foundation of CCP is one of these achievements.
-However, because CCP was quite weak at that time, USSR preferred a more influential partner, like warlords or KMT, to promote their movement more effectively.
-After their proposal being refused by Wu Peifu, USSR turned to Sun Yat Sen and decided to ‘fully support KMT’ in Jan.
-4, 1923, in exchange of Sun's promise of securing the Soviet Union's rights and profit in Mongolia and railways in Middle East.
-Maring and Joffe were in charge of changing Comintern's “Irkutsk line” to full cooperation with Sun Yat Sen. During 1923–1927, Soviet arms, financial support and military advice were provided by USSR to KMT via Borodin, the Comintern agent in Guangzhou.
-The Whampoa Military Academy, located in the countryside of Guangzhou, was also established under Borodin's guidance.
-When Nguyen Ai Quoc had arrived Guangzhou in the winter of 1924, the United Front was preparing for expelling warlord Chen Jiongming in East River district.
-And in March 1925, the newly trained and armed Whampoa student troops, succeeded to crush Chen's forces with the KMT Cantonese Army.
-This success consolidated the power of Guangdong Revolutionary Government and expanded its territory to the whole Guangdong Province, while CCP and its communist ideas also gained influence and popularity through this military activity.
-Although Sun Yat Sen died in March 1925, which was regarded as the loss of a great supporter to USSR and CCP, KMT rightists and CCP/USSR still managed to bury their conflicts in interest for the Northern Expedition.
-Therefore, in 1925, Guangzhou, as the base of Guangdong Revolutionary Government (the United Front) with the policy of cooperation with USSR and CCP, provided a relatively friendly environment for communist party and activities.
-On the other hand, Vietnamese revolutionaries in Guangzhou could also get assistance and shield from the Comintern agents and CCP.
+For the USSR and the Comintern, cooperation with local forces was essential for promoting the communist movement in China.
+Before the 1917 Russian Revolution, Marxism and the Bolsheviks were relatively unknown outside the Western world.
+After the Comintern was founded in 1919, its agents travelled eastward to advance communist and revolutionary movements, significantly influencing radical activists in China and Vietnam in the 1920s.
+The founding of the CCP was one such outcome.
+However, because the CCP remained weak, the USSR initially preferred partnerships with more influential actors, such as warlords or the KMT.
+After its proposal to cooperate was rejected by Wu Peifu, the USSR turned to Sun Yat-sen and, on 4 January 1923, agreed to "fully support the KMT" in exchange for Sun's promise to safeguard Soviet interests in Mongolia and in railway projects in the Middle East.
+Maring and Joffe were tasked with shifting Comintern policy from the "Irkutsk line" to full cooperation with the KMT.
+From 1923 to 1927, Soviet arms, funds, and military advisers were sent to the KMT via Borodin.
+The Whampoa Military Academy, located near Guangzhou, was also established under Borodin's guidance.

+When Nguyễn Ái Quốc arrived in Guangzhou in late 1924, the United Front was preparing to expel warlord Chen Jiongming from the East River region.
+In March 1925, newly trained Whampoa cadets, fighting alongside the KMT Cantonese Army, defeated Chen’s forces.
+This victory strengthened the Guangdong Revolutionary Government and extended its control over the entire province, while also increasing the CCP's visibility and influence.
+Although Sun Yat-sen died in March 1925—widely seen as a major loss for both the USSR and the CCP—KMT rightists and CCP/USSR representatives temporarily set aside their differences to pursue the Northern Expedition.
+As a result, Guangzhou in 1925, under the Guangdong Revolutionary Government and its policy of cooperation with the USSR and the CCP, provided a supportive environment for communist organisations.
+Vietnamese revolutionaries in the city also received assistance and protection from Comintern agents and the CCP.